mamounlyes/Hybrid-of-RSA-algorithm-and-DNA-sequence-coding-for-image-encryption-/README.md

 This repository contains the Images and codes for reproducing the results ontaind in the term paper:

-## IMAGES
+The used images are found in the file named (Images).

-The used images are found in the file Images.
+## encryption and dycription  sapmple

-## ENCRYPTION AND DYCRYPTION RESULTS
+### ENCRYPTION AND DYCRYPTION

 Use the file `images` to ecrypt and dycrpte an `images`